Tretinoin vs Retinol: The Ultimate Comparison Guide

 • Retinol and tretinoin are both retinoids (Vitamin A derivatives), but tretinoin is significantly stronger and works faster.

-• Retinol needs to be converted by your skin before it works, while tretinoin is bio-available immediately upon application.
+• Retinol needs to be converted by your skin before it works, while prescription retinoids are bio-available immediately upon application.[1]

 • Both can cause irritation, dryness, and purging, so starting slowly is essential regardless of which you choose.